ocramz/petsc-hs/README.md

 ### 3

-Run `make stack_build`.
+    make stack_build

 This compiles part of `petsc-hs` into object code.
 It is just a synonym for `stack build` that uses the PETSc root directory and architecture variables, as specified above.

 ### 4

-Now you can try out an example by running `stack exec petsc-example`.
+Now you can try out an example by running

+    stack exec petsc-example

 The binaries using `petsc-hs` will be linked both with the PETSc dynamic libraries and with those produced by Step 3.